cinnData/DataSci/[DS-02] String data in Python.md

 Out[4]: 'IESE, A way to learn'
 ```

-A difference between strings and lists is found in the use of `in`.
+A difference between strings and lists is found in the use of the **membership operator** `in`.
 For strings, it can be used to relate, not only a character to a string, but a substring to a string:

 ```
 In [5]: 'IE' in iese